harryvederci/janet-htmx-project-template/README.md

 The main interesting thing isn't in the usage of htmx yet, but in how I'm generating routes through the structure of the project.

+Don't take inspiration from how I implemented the login feature with a session cookie, as that's very very early stage.
+(I recently made a small unrelated Proof of Concept application that I didn't want to be 100% open to the public, and figured I'd merge the changes in here so I'd have a starting point.)

 ### no router boilerplate
 You don't have to add routes to a router key-value mapping.
 Any `.janet` file you add to `src/routes/**` will automatically be added to the